KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com/content/overview/status.md

 ---
 # Status

-⚠️  **WE EXPERIENCE ISSUES WITH STORING ACTUAL MEASUREMENTS INTO THE DATABASE**  ⚠️
+⚠️  **WE EXPERIENCE ISSUES WITH THE DATABASE**  ⚠️

 ---

 ## Outages/Issues

+## 30. July 2025 15:00 CET

+**Summary of Impact:**
+The Web API and therefore the Web App experience delays in displaying data.
+We are currently migrating the database to a newer version which causes more delays than expected.
+Please be patient, we are working on it.

+**Root Cause:**
+We are currently migrating the database to a newer version which is taking longer than anticipated due to the size of the database and the complexity of the data structures.

+**Mitigation:**

+---

 ### 27. June 2025 09:00 CET